 Arenas: Multi-Purpose Indoor Venues (5,000–20,000 Capacity)

 Arenas are fully enclosed, roofed structures engineered to host concerts, sports, and large-scale live entertainment under one roof.
-This versatility is precisely why Madison Square Garden in New York City and The O2 Arena in London are classified as multi-purpose indoor arenas — both venues convert from basketball courts and hockey rinks into full concert configurations within hours, and both host hundreds of events per year across every category of entertainment.
+This versatility is precisely why Madison Square Garden in New York City and The O2 Arena in London are classified as multi-purpose indoor arenas — both convert from basketball courts and hockey rinks into full concert configurations within hours, and both host hundreds of events per year across every category of entertainment.

 Small Clubs and Dive Bars (50–500 Capacity)

-Small clubs are where legends are born and where live music is at its most raw.
-These intimate rooms put you within arm’s reach of the performer; the sound bounces off close walls, the floor shakes under your feet, and there is nowhere to hide for the artist or the audience.
-A packed 200-capacity room generates a kind of collective energy that even a 20,000-seat arena cannot replicate.
+Small clubs are where live music is at its most raw.
+These intimate rooms put you within arm’s reach of the performer; the sound bounces off close walls, the floor shakes under your feet, and there’s nowhere to hide for the artist or the audience.
+Famous examples include CBGB in New York (now closed, but the birthplace of punk and new wave), The Troubadour in Los Angeles, and The Bluebird Cafe in Nashville, where songwriters perform in the round just feet from the crowd.

-Famous examples include CBGB in New York (now closed, but the birthplace of punk and new wave), The Troubadour in Los Angeles, and The Bluebird Cafe in Nashville, where songwriters perform in the round just feet from the audience.
-If you want to see an artist before they break through, small clubs are where it happens.
-They also remain the primary venue type for local and regional acts at every career stage.
+If you want to see an artist before they break through, small clubs are where it happens — they also remain the primary venue type for local and regional acts at every career stage.

 Jazz Clubs and Nightclubs